oicaroabreu/aws_restart_desafio_192_cf/README.md

 # Welcome to your CDK Python project!

-This is a blank project for CDK development with Python.
+This is ank project for a challenge on AWS re/Start Program using CDK development with Python.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.